sbpp/sbpp.github.io/content/docs/debugging_connection.md

  * Config part
  * Change to IP and port of the gameserver you want to test */
 $serverip = "";
-$serverport = 27015;
+$serverport = ""; // Defaults to 27015 if left empty
-$serverrcon = ""; // You only need to specify this, if you want to test the rcon tcp connection either!
-Leave blank if it's only the serverinfo erroring.
+$serverrcon = ""; // Leave empty if you're only testing the serverinfo connection
 ```

 Once complete, navigate to the file in your browser, and if done properly it will attempt to connect to the specified server.